One Foot in The Gargrave

 Gargrave, United Kingdom • 5 Sep 2026

-Limited car parking is available at the village hall and additional parking is available on Mark House Lane, a short walk across the canal bridge.
-Marshals will be present to assist and to direct participants.
+Parking is available at the village hall on a limited basis, with additional parking located on Mark House Lane, approximately a five-minute walk from the start line.
+Marshals are positioned along the course to assist with direction and ensure the event proceeds without causing inconvenience to local residents.
 Visit the organization's website for the most recent information.

 Race information